Stacked

 Strength from Destruction

-Kenai Fjords National Park encompasses more than 400 miles of irregular and rugged coastline bordering the Gulf of Alaska.
-Storm surges, tides, currents, glaciers and tectonic processes create a highly dynamic environment and result in nearly constant changes to the coast.
-All of these elements work to carve out many caves and coastal features such as arches and sea stacks.
-These features are incredibly scenic and are a part of the reason that this region was protected and established as Kenai Fjords National Park.
+Kenai Fjords National Park encompasses more than 400 miles of irregular and rugged coastline that elegantly borders the breathtaking Gulf of Alaska.
+The forces of nature—storm surges, tides, currents, glaciers, and tectonic processes—work together to create a highly dynamic environment, resulting in nearly constant changes to the coastlines we see.
+All of these natural elements combine to carve out numerous enchanting caves and distinctive coastal features such as stunning arches and towering sea stacks.
+These fascinating geological formations are incredibly scenic and are a significant part of the reason that this remarkable region was preserved and established as Kenai Fjords National Park.
+While we were out on an exhilarating wildlife scouting cruise, we joyfully came upon these beautiful sea stacks.
+Standing tall and majestic against the backdrop of the wild ocean, these impressive land formations were shaped over years of relentless abuse from the harsh natural elements.
+The clouds and mist swirling behind the stacks beautifully enhanced their magical allure, creating a truly unforgettable sight.

 Location: Kenai Fjords National Park, Alaska